Vikram Doraiswami

-Vikram Kumar Doraiswami is the High Commissioner of India to the United Kingdom.
-Prior to this appointment, he was the Indian High Commissioner to Bangladesh.
+Vikram Kumar Doraiswami (born 11 July 1969) is an Indian diplomat of Indian Foreign Service who is currently serving as High Commissioner of India to the United Kingdom.
+Prior to this appointment, he was High Commissioner of India to Bangladesh and as an Indian Ambassador to Republic of Korea and Uzbekistan.

 Early life and education

 Doraiswami was born to a Tamil military family.
-His father was an airforce officer who fought in the Bangladesh Liberation war, a country to which Doraiswamy eventually became High Commissioner.
+His father was an Indian Air Force officer who fought in the Bangladesh Liberation war, a country to which Doraiswami eventually became High Commissioner.
 He studied in schools all over India before eventually acquiring a master's degree in history from the University of Delhi.
 He worked for a year as a journalist while sitting for the Civil Services exam.

 Professional career

 He joined the Indian Foreign Service as part of the 1992 batch.
 In the course of his diplomatic career, he has been posted to the permanent mission to the UN, was the consul general in Johannesburg, and headed the Division for the South Asian Association for Regional Cooperation and the North American division at the Ministry of External Affairs.
 He has served as High Commissioner of India to Bangladesh, and as Ambassador of India to South Korea and Uzbekistan.
 He was also deputed to the Prime Ministers office during the tenure of Prime Minister Atal Bihari Vajpayee and was Private secretary to Prime Minister Dr Manmohan Singh.